 At the top of the arch the snow had started to melt, but not completely, as new snow fell.
 This left a layer of slick ice underneath powdery snow .
 The obscured safe walking area plus the slick rocks plus the convergence of impatient tourists made the experience pretty scary.
 We weren’t comfortable staying at the arch’s viewpoint for long; being pushed out of the way so other’s could photograph a clear shot on top of slick ice wasn’t worth the risk for us.
 This may be the only time I admit something wasn’t worth the risk of getting a picture.
 Savor it.

 A less responsible person could easily slip and fall through the upper window.
 In fact, we’ll probably hear about one such tourist in the local news later.

 While driving through the park I could safely appreciate how gorgeous it all was.
 With snow mounded perfectly atop each red rock formation, the scene felt intentionally designed by the Disney set crew.
 Is there a Cars winter special?
 If so, you’ll know exactly what I’m talking about.
 Has Gru stolen the real Arches and left almost-real looking styrofoam slabs in their place?
 I honestly wouldn’t be surprised.

-At this point I’m not sure if I feel robbed or lucky that we found ourselves at Arches National Park in snow.
+At this point I’m not sure if I feel robbed or lucky that we found ourselves at Arches National Park in winter.
 It was treacherous, cold, uncomfortable (who thinks to bring snow clothes and boots to the desert?), I was unable to photograph the way I’d like, and we didn’t see the classic Arches formations.
 On the other hand, how often does it snow there?
 It was an absolutely gorgeous sight and a highly unlikely experience that we feel pretty lucky to have witnessed.